adrianlimws/adrianlimws/README.md

 ### Technical Aspirations
 - Be language agnostic
 - Be an engineer, not a frameworker
-- Write an app that can benefit others
+- Creating an app that can benefit others

 ### Currently swimming in...
 - Java, Android